LovemoreC/Stands/README.md

 ```

 This builds the image from the included `Dockerfile`, starts the `web` service on port 8000, and persists the SQLite database using a named volume (`sqlite_data`) mounted at `/app/data`.
 The environment variable `DATABASE_URL=sqlite:///data/app.db` is provided to the container.
+The `SECRET_KEY` used for JWT signing is also read from the environment.

 ## Authentication